usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-euca.rst

 	* ``diskSize`` (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack.
 * ``disableRootLogin`` (optional): a boolean flag to determine if root login access should be disabled for any instance provisioned from the machine image.

+.. note:: When building from a scan, your yaml or json file must contain an ``installation`` section in ``builders``.
+This is mandatory when you create a new template, but might be missing when you build from a scan.
+Make sure it is present or your build will fail.

 Publishing a Machine Image
 --------------------------